OlegKomissarov/rate-anything/README.md

 Rate Anything
 =============

-Rate Anything is a web application that allows you to create ratings (numbers from -10 to 10) for any subject and view them in a table with search and sorting functionality.
+Rate Anything is a web application that allows you to create ratings for any subject and view them in a table with search and sorting functionality.

 URL
 ---